"A law is valuable, not because it is a law, but because there is right in it." - Henry Ward Beecher

 "I busted a mirror and got seven years bad luck, but my lawyer thinks he can get me five." - Steven Wright

 Not only can a private law tutor assist you with your Bachelor of Laws, they can also assist you in gaining the certificates needed to practice as a lawyer once you complete uni.
-Future lawyers need a practicing certificate and future barristers need to complete a readers course to apply for the bar.
+Future lawyers need a practising certificate and future barristers need to complete a readers course to apply for the bar.

 These training programs last for about a year, but they are quite difficult, especially with no guidance.